For printing, package fset.jzon mostly just re-exports symbols from Jzon; you invoke the

 parsing JSON objects into tuples, to wrap the key strings with a prefix and/or suffix before

 interning them.
 When printing, you will probably want to strip these off.
-FSet/Jzon exports the
+Package fset.jzon

-generic function coerce-tuple-key (see below), which gives you a package-specific way to do
+exports the generic function coerce-tuple-key (see below), which gives you a package-specific

 Jzon has three different ways it can print nil, depending on the type of the class slot